blacklightpy/jee-main-results/README.md

 # JEE Main Marks Calculator (Python)
 A program made in python to calculate marks obtained in NTA JEE Main (April 2019)

+The NTA Website does not show the marks obtained in the exam.
+Only the percentiles and candidate responses are provided, from which interested candidates have to calculate their marks by referring to the answer key.
+With this program, you can avoid manually calculating the marks. :P

 Download built ZIP package containing EXE and answer key from [releases](/../../releases)

 # Usage